 Student: Class:

 Subject: Teacher:

 Assessment title:

-Standard number: Due date: This student has not attempted the This student has not completed the Note to Parent / Caregiver: By not attempt ting / completing the re-asse essment cannot gain points for this s standard this year.
-This puts him at risk of not completing the re equirements for the attainme ient of NCEA.
-Please discuss this with y our son.
+Due date:

+not attempted the re-assessment (assessment)

+Note to Parent / Caregive er: By not attempting / completing the re-assessment

+cannot gain points for this assessment this year.

+This puts him at risk of not this with your son. completing the requirements for the attainment of his De La Salle Certificate.
+P lease discus

 Principal's Nominee

 Copy to HOF

+Copy to PN